clarklindeveloper/notes/angular - ultimateangular - advanced.md

 * so in MailViewComponent we can acess route data via message: Observable<Mail> = this.route.data.pluck('message');
 * AHA MOMENT!!!! something that is an instance of Observable in the class needs to have | async in the html

+## Lazy loading

+* spliting up chuncks of code and requesting code on demand
+* modules and code related to it is lazy loaded on demand
+*

 <!-- app.module.ts -->
 ```ts